Logo

 Age: Park: Sequoia NP Discovered By: Charles Young

-Notes: In summer 1903, local civic leaders proposed naming this tree to honor then Captain (later Colonel) Charles Young, the first acting superintendent of Sequoia National Park.
+Notes: In summer 1903, local civic leaders proposed naming this tree to honor then-Captain (later Colonel then Brigadier General) Charles Young, the first acting superintendent of Sequoia National Park.
 However, Young insisted they name the tree after influential author and educator Booker T. Washington, whom he had met earlier that year, instead.
 Sometime after Young and his men formally dedicated this giant redwood, the name tag they had attached to the trunk fell off, and the tree faded into obscurity.

 In 1999, Floyd Thomas of the National Afro-American Museum and Cultural Center in Wilberforce, Ohio contacted Sequoia National Park curator Ward Eldredge to seek help relocating the tree.
 A year later, after park historian William C. Tweed suggested he search along Crescent Meadow Road near Moro Rock, Eldredge finally located the long-forgotten giant redwood using an old photograph.

-On August 23, 2003, park officials re-dedicated the tree with a new sign, and, on August 28, 2004, they dedicated another giant redwood, located nearby, to honor Colonel Young.
+On August 23, 2003, park officials re-dedicated the tree with a new sign, and, on August 28, 2004, they dedicated another giant redwood, located nearby, as Colonel Young Tree which, on July 28, 2024, was renamed General Young Tree to commemorate the posthumous promotion and legacy of Brigadier General Charles Young.

 Booker T. Washington should not be confused with Washington which grows nearby in Giant Forest or with another Washington tree which grows in Mariposa Grove in Yosemite National Park.